100 Notable alumni of

 -

 Pope Pius IX was head of the Catholic Church from 1846 to 1878.
-His reign of nearly 32 years is the longest verified of any pope in history.
-He was notable for convoking the First Vatican Council in 1868 and for permanently losing control of the Papal States in 1870 to the Kingdom of Italy.
+His reign of nearly 32 years is the longest verified of any pope in history and second only to Saint Peter according to Catholic tradition.
+He was notable for convoking the First Vatican Council in 1868 which defined the dogma of papal infallibility before taking a break in summer of 1870.
+The council never reconvened.
+At the same time, France started the Franco-Prussian War and removed the troops that protected the Papal States, which allowed the Capture of Rome by the Kingdom of Italy on 20 September 1870.
 Thereafter, he refused to leave Vatican City, declaring himself a "prisoner in the Vatican".

 -